norcams/iaas/docs/team/operations/local-repo.rst

 **yumrepo**:
   Files placed inside this location is instantly accessible, provided correct SELinux labeling.
 No snapshotting provided through this interface!
-For this use the REPO interface instead.
+For this use the SNAPSHOT, TEST or PROD interfaces instead.

 **repo**:
-  Any repositories which are mirrored (including YUMREPO) have new files accessible here after the mirror job is run during night time.
+  Any repositories which are mirrored (including YUMREPO) have new files accessible here after the mirroring job is run during night time.
 The version available is always the most recent!